IliasDeros/expense-tracker/README.md

 ### Features
 - [x] Track total debt between you and your partner
-- [ ] Retain a history of dated transactions
+- [x] Retain a history of transactions
 - [ ] Sync storage between you and your partner

 ### Development